Virtual East Asia Seminar for High School Teachers in California

 Application period closed

-The application period for the 2021 institute has closed.
+The application period for the 2023 program has closed.

-Due to funding reductions, we will not offer the East Asia Summer Institute for High School Teachers in 2022.
-We plan to offer it again in 2023.
-Please check back in spring 2023 for the next application period.
+SPICE will not offer the Virtual East Asia Seminar for High School Teachers in California in 2024.
+We plan to offer it again in 2025.
+Please check back in late 2024 for the next application period.
 Thank you for your understanding.

-In an effort to infuse Asian studies and perspectives in the social studies and language arts curricula, the Stanford Program on International and Cross-Cultural Education (SPICE) is offering a virtual professional development summer institute for high school teachers.
-Over the course of five days, this virtual summer institute will provide content lectures and curricular resources highlighting the geography, cultures, politics, economics, history, and literature of East Asia, including a special focus on U.S.–Asia relations, the Asian diaspora in the United States, and the diversity of the Asian American experience.
-The synchronous (live) institute sessions on Zoom will take place over five mornings (9:30am to 12:00pm), from July 26–30, 2021.
-This institute is offered in collaboration with the National Consortium for Teaching about Asia (NCTA).
+In an effort to infuse Asian studies and perspectives in the social studies and language arts curricula, the Stanford Program on International and Cross-Cultural Education (SPICE), in cooperation with the National Consortium for Teaching about Asia (NCTA), is offering a professional development seminar for high school teachers.
+Over the course of five sessions, this virtual seminar will present content lectures and curricular resources highlighting the geography, cultures, politics, economics, history, and literature of East Asia, including a special focus on U.S.–Asia relations, the Asian diaspora in the United States, and the diversity of the Asian American experience.

 Gain a deeper understanding—both historical and contemporary—of China, Korea, Japan, U.S.–Asia relations, and the Asian American experience.